gamesbrainiac/markserv/README.md

     cd path/to/serve/from

-Start the HTTP markdown server on port 8080
+Start the HTTP markdown server in the current directory on port 8080

-    markserv ./
+    markserv

 Point your browser to README.md